|Success is when you complete the objective|

 Although Atkins Induction has always been a one to two-week diet, depending on the version you're following, the media loves to present the regular Atkins Diet as being a meat-and-fat banquet.
-Phase 2 is described as a no-carb diet, with no fruits and vegetables, and putting you at risk for heart disease and other health problems.
+Phase 2 is described as a no-carb diet, with no fruits and vegetables allowed, which they claim puts you at risk for heart disease and other health problems.

 Even though scientific research studies have proven those ideas to be false, and many cardiologists and surgeons believe the Atkins Diet to be optimal nutrition -- including my own -- the misconceptions and inaccuracies presented by the media continue to spread, even among low-carb dieters.

 This is due to humanity mechanical nature.
 We have been trained, or programmed, to always do as we're told.
 We see the media as being authoritative, the scientific community as being authoritative, our doctors as God.

 The Atkins Induction Diet forms the foundation upon which you build your own personalized low-carb eating plan, which is what you're encouraged to do after entering into the dietary state of ketosis and becoming fat adapted.

 Phase 1 introduces you to the possibilities that a low-carb diet holds for you.
 Watching your hunger and cravings disappear will help boost your motivation to succeed.
 Most people experience an upsurge in energy and feelings of well-being.
 You even get to eat things normally shunned on low-calorie diets, like real butter, heavy cream in your coffee, and fatty meats.